• Leaky Pipes and Hidden Costs: What Every Homeowner Should Know

 Understanding Mortgage Rates: How They Work and Future Trends

-This article was published on Mon 12 Feb 2024.
+This article was published on 28 April 2025.
 At the time of publishing, this article was true and accurate, however, over time this may have changed.
 Some links may no longer work.
-If you have any concerns about this please contact us
+If you have any concerns about this please contact us.

 Mortgage rates play a crucial role in the property market, influencing homebuying decisions and the overall economic landscape.
-In this article, we will explore the mechanics behind mortgage rates, factors influencing them, and consider the likelihood of rates coming down in the future.
+In this article, we will explore the mechanics behind mortgage rates and the factors influencing them.

 Mortgage rates represent the interest that lenders charge borrowers for home loans.
 These rates fluctuate based on several factors, including: